brentvollebregt/whos-on-my-network/README.md

 > The pre-built Windows executable does not use a plugin and will default to the built-in method.
 To make a build containing a particular plugin yourself, execute `bash package.sh {plugin-name}`; this will produce whos_on_my_network.exe which will use the declared plugin.

+> If you are using Windows, you will also need to install [Npcap](https://nmap.org/npcap/#download).

 ## 🛠️ Setup

 To setup the project, you will need to clone it, install Python dependencies and then build the webapp.